The lens produced nice crisp images – from this point of view I was happy with it. It was also less expensive than a similar condition RZ lens.

 One of the other benefits is that the mirror-up function is simpler than the RZ lenses – you just turn a knob on the barrel through 90 degrees and it’s ready to go.

 The RB lenses are all-mechanical.
 Unlike RZ lenses, you set the shutter speed on the lens.
-(It largely doesn’t matter what shutter speed you set on the RZ body as long as it’s slower than what’s set on the lens – that way the shutter baffle in the body should be open long enough to allow for any exposure set on the lens.
-I never tried slow shutter speeds but I don’t see a problem.)
+(It doesn’t matter what shutter speed you set on the RZ body – the light baffle in the body opens and stays open, letting the light in regardless of the speed on the lens.)

 Anyway, I was so pleased with the 90 that I went ahead and bought a 50, 65 and 250.

 Then I ran into a problem: the 90mm jammed onto the RZ body.
 I tried for several minutes but nothing I could do would free it.
 Eventually, through some random combination of cycling the film wind-on lever and rotating the locking ring, I got the lens off.
 I was quite relieved, having had visions of having to send the whole lot off to a repairer.

 I subsequently read that RB lenses frequently jam on and people have to take drastic measures to remove them.
 This put me off the whole idea of RB lenses so I have decided to sell all 4 and replace them with RZ glass.

 So there you go.
 A cautionary tale.
 RB lenses will work on an RZ body but you’ll be taking your chances…